QuantLet/AI4EFin/Energy Price Modelling : A Comparative Evaluation of Four Generations of Forecasting Methods/data/data_import/README.md

 Published in: Energy Price Modelling: A Comparative Evaluation of Four Generations of Forecasting Methods

-Description: This code imports the data for the time series.
+Description: This folder contains the time series data to be imported for the empirical analysis.

 Keywords: Import, Data, Time Series